True Cost Series | A Bra with No Secrets

 We are now on our THIRD True Cost Series, and I’m so happy to see how popular it has become over the past few months.
 I’ve received many messages from people saying how much they’ve learned from this series and are excited for more.
 So, here’s another one!

-Have you ever thought about where your bra comes from or what it's made of?
-Unfortunately, there are many hidden secrets in the lingerie industry, but there are a few brands that are doing it right.
+Have you ever thought about where your bra comes from or what it’s made of?
+Unfortunately, there are many secrets in the lingerie industry, but there are a few brands that are doing it right.
 I recently made a list of ethical brands with bras, but there is one small, sustainable brand that is trying to make it sustainable all the way down to the elastic!
-That means no synthetics, no harmful pesticides, and no petroleum-based chemicals used to whiten, brighten, or soften the fabric - it's a completely pure bra.
+That means no synthetics, no harmful pesticides, and no petroleum-based chemicals used to whiten, brighten, or soften the fabric – it’s a completely pure bra.

 Sustain by Kat has been featured on my website frequently over the past few years because their plant-based clothing is unique.
 They use several eco-friendly dyeing techniques that you don’t often see, such as using avocado pits, lavender and chamomile, and Ayurvedic dyeing, where over 20 medicinal plants and herbs are used to dye each piece.
 They recently launched an underwear line, and their bralette has become my new go-to.
 It’s incredibly comfortable, and I know it’s good for my skin.
 Let’s break down why this bralette costs more than $50…